Hendrixer/API-design-v4/lessons/05-data-modeling/B-creating-models.md

 ## Prisma Syntax

 Prisma has an easy to understand syntax for creating models.
-Its based on the GraphQL Lang which is based on JSON.
+Its based on the GraphQL language which is based on JSON.
 So you'll feel right at home.
 I highly recommend installing the Prisma VS Code plugin.
 It lints and cleans up your schema file.

 <br>
 Now, onto the models.
 Let's look at an example model.